The original twelve Amendments to the

 23rd Amendment: Washington DC is NOT a state, but gets

 25th Amendment: Outlines the direct line of succession for the presidency

 26th Amendment: Lowers the voting age to 18

 27th Amendment: Congress can’t give itself a pay raise

-Click on the Liberty Bell to return to the 1776 page.
+Click on the Flag to go to the top.

 Amendments to the Constitution